 On a more recent note, think Cassie in Euphoria.
 Her soft and sweet look embodies the coquette look and feel.

-In the past the coquette aesthetic has been linked to both the ‘lolita’ and ‘nymphet’ aesthetics.
+In the past, the coquette aesthetic has been linked to both the ‘lolita’ and ‘nymphet’ aesthetics which were particularly popular online during the Tumblr days of the 2010s but were said to ‘hyper-sexualise innocence’.

-Today’s interpretation of the aesthetic is more focused on embracing one’s femininity, it is more inclusive and empowering than ever.
+Today’s interpretation of the aesthetic is solely focused on embracing one’s femininity, it is more inclusive and empowering than ever.

 Where to shop the Coquette aesthetic